How long does Valium last?

 The physiological effects of Valium (diazepam) don’t last long, only about 4-6 hours.
-However, Valium’s long half life keeps Valium in your system for days after you take it.
+However, Valium’s long half life makes Valium drug test detectable in your system for days after you take it.
 More here on the duration of action for Valium, effects of getting high off Valium with a section for your questions about diazepam at the end.

 Valium effects on the body and brain

 Valium is used to treat anxiety and muscle spasms.
 The main active ingredient in Valium – diazepam – is a benzodiazepine receptor agonist that affects brain systems to produce a drowsy or calming effect, sometimes to the point of inducing sleep.
 As a central nervous system depressant, the effects of Valium on the body can include:

 How much Valium is safe for your brain and body?
 Valium is prescribed in daily doses of 4 to 40 mg taken throughout the day.
 Diazepam has a reputation for being incredibly safe.
 While its difficult to overdose on Valium alone, dangers of mixing alcohol with Valium include shallow breathing, unconsciousness, memory problems and impaired coordination.
 Plus, when diazepam is taken to try to achieve a euphoric high or for long periods of time, Valium can become addictive.